TheBasht/deep-learning-challenge/report.md

   The target variable for our model is `IS_SUCCESSFUL`, which indicates whether a funding application was successful.

 - **Feature Variables**:
-  The feature variables include `ASK_AMT`, `APPLICATION_TYPE`, `CLASSIFICATION`, `AFFILIATION`, `USE_CASE`, `ORGANIZATION`, `INCOME_AMT`, and `STATUS`, which were one-hot encoded to allow the neural network to process categorical data effectively.
+  The feature variables include `ASK_AMT`, `APPLICATION_TYPE`, `CLASSIFICATION`, `AFFILIATION`, `ORGANIZATION`, and `INCOME_AMT`, which were one-hot encoded to allow the neural network to process categorical data effectively.

 - **Variables Removed**:
-  The `EIN` and `NAME` columns were removed from the dataset as they serve as unique identifiers and do not contribute meaningful information to the predictive power of the model.
+  The columns `EIN`, `NAME`, `STATUS`, `SPECIAL_CONSIDERATIONS`, and `USE_CASE` were removed from the dataset.
+These columns either served as unique identifiers or were determined to be unnecessary for predictive modeling, as they do not add meaningful information to the model's performance in the optimized version.

 ### Compiling, Training, and Evaluating the Model